rwils83/axonbot_slack/docs/index.rst

 * You can search for user or device objects by a query built in the Query Wizard of the Axonius GUI.
 * You can add or remove labels in the thread that is started up for returned objects.

+See :ref:`Quickstart Guide` in order to... get started quickly.

 To ask questions, request features, or report a bug:

 * File an issue on the `Issue Tracker <https://github.com/Axonius/axonbot_slack/issues>`_